Installation

 }

-Headless installation
+Headless installation¶

 utPLSQL can be installed with DDL trigger, to enable tracking of DDL changes to your unit test packages.
 This is the recommended installation approach, when you want to compile and run unit test packages in a schema containing huge amount of database packages (for example Oracle EBS installation schema).
 The reason for having DDL trigger is to enable in-time annotation parsing for utPLSQL.
 Without DDL trigger, utPLSQL needs to investigate your schema objects last_ddl_timestamp each time tests are executed to check if any of DB packages were changed in given schema and if they need scanning for annotation changes.
 This process can be time-consuming if DB schema is large.

-The headless scripts accept three optional parameters that define: - username to create as owner of utPLSQL (default ut3)
+The headless scripts accept three optional parameters that define:

-- password for owner of utPLSQL (default XNtxj8eEgA6X6b6f) - tablespace to use for storage of profiler and utPLSQL cache data (default users)
+- tablespace to use for storage of profiler and utPLSQL cache data (default users

 Important

-• DBMS_LOCK is required for session synchronization between main session and session consuming realtime reports.
+is required for session synchronization between main session and session consuming realtime reports.- The user performing the installation must have the

-• When installed with DDL trigger, utPLSQL will not be registering unit tests for any of oracle-maintained schemas.
+privilege.
+This is required for installation of trigger that is responsible for parsing annotations at at compile-time of a package. - When installed with DDL trigger, utPLSQL will not be registering unit tests for any of oracle-maintained schemas.

-• For Oracle 11g following users are excluded:
+- For Oracle 11g following users are excluded:

 ANONYMOUS, APPQOSSYS, AUDSYS, DBSFWUSER, DBSNMP, DIP, GGSYS, GSMADMIN_INTERNAL, GSMCATUSER, GSMUSER, ORACLE_OCM, OUTLN, REMOTE_SCHEDULER_AGENT, SYS, SYS$UMF, SYSBACKUP, SYSDG, SYSKM, SYSRAC, SYSTEM, WMSYS, XDB, XS$NULL

-• For Oracle 12c and above the users returned by below query are excluded by utPLSQL:
+- For Oracle 12c and above the users returned by below query are excluded by utPLSQL:

 select username from all_users where oracle_maintained='Y';

-Installation without DDL trigger
+Installation without DDL trigger¶

-To install the utPLSQL into a new database schema and grant it to public, execute the script install_headless.sql as SYSDBA.
+To install the utPLSQL into a new database schema and grant it to public, execute the script install_headless.sql

 Example invocation of the script from command line: